 - 1. An aquifer capable of yielding high flow rates to wells - 2.
-Seasonally variable (and preferably, relatively balanced) heating and cooling requirements - 3.
-Relatively large thermal loads, typically greater than 250 kW heating and cooling load and large scale projects.
+Seasonally variable (and preferably, relatively balanced) heating and cooling requirements - Relatively large thermal loads, typically greater than 250 kW heating and cooling load projects) The Netherlands, Sweden, Belgium, Denmark and the UK.
+This estimate includes both small and large scale projects.
 Figure 3.2 shows a subdivision of the ATES projects by market sector.
 From this figure it can be concluded that the number of ATES projects integrated in a local DHC network already has exceeded 100.
 These are larger scale ATES projects with a distribution network serving two or more buildings or industries.

-As of the end of 2017, an estimated 3,000 ATES projects were in operation in Europe.
-The majority of these projects can be found in (ranking by number of projects) The Netherlands, Sweden, Belgium, Denmark and the UK.
-This estimate includes both small
+As of the end of 2016, an estimated 3,000 ATES projects were in operation in Europe. (country updates in the Proceedings of the European Geothermal Congress 2016 [e.g. Gehlin et al. 2016]).The majority of these projects can be found in (ranking by number of